Host a Wild Safari Tea

 Because there’s nothing better than hanging out with amusing friends.

 These brownies aren’t afraid to wear stripes.
-Get the recipe in Issue 1.
+Get the recipe here.

 Be sure every guest leaves with wonderful memories and a cute party favor to remember the day.